jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 I commented out the line and reran my unit test cases ... and they all passed.
 What?!
 I went back to the file I had modified.
 Why had removing that line allowed the test cases to still pass?
 I thought through the code, and I realized that I was missing an assertion invariant.
 I added the missing assertion, which failed the test.
 I put the randomly selected line back in, and the new assertion passed, which confirmed that the randomly commented out line was important.

 I had fixed my test case, but this exercise left me with a queasy feeling in the pit of my stomach.
 What else had I missed?
 I had thought that I had sufficient code coverage and assertions.
-Was this my only behavior test specification hole?
+Was this my only missing behavior test specification?
 I had a couple thousand lines of design pattern code.
 What were the odds that I found the _only line_ that didn't have sufficient testing?

 How do I know whether my test cases are correct and complete?
 Tests are code too after all.
 Do I write test cases for my test cases?
 And what about the validity of those test case confirming test cases?
 I had been retrofitting test cases into design pattern examples that had been previously implemented.
 Had I used TDD, I suspect I would not hit this problem.
 When test and implementation code is written together, the two tend to reinforce each other.
 But how could I be sure?

 ## Pure Serendipity
 The software gods may have filled me with dread that day, but the next day they smiled down upon me.
-I was working my way through some of Bob Martin's Clean Coder videos on O’Reilly, and the day after this unsettling testing doubt, I watched: ___Life, The Universe, and Everything: Part 2___.
+I was working my way through some of Bob Martin's [Clean Coders](https://cleancoders.com/) videos on O’Reilly, and the day after my unsettling testing doubt, I watched: ___Life, The Universe, and Everything: Part 2___.

 Here's a short snippet from the beginning of the transcript.
-(Uncle Bob portrays himself as well as all the _Humorous Characters_ including:__Space General__ a generic military general, __Danny__ the flighty Microsoft developer, __Ruby__ the hippy-dippy Ruby developer, a guy stuck in a __Minecraft__ application and several _Star Trek_ characters including: __Mr.
+(Uncle Bob portrays himself as well as all the _Humorous Characters_ including: __Space General__ a generic military general barking orders, __Danny__ the flighty Microsoft developer, __Ruby__ the hippy-dippy Ruby developer, __Minecraft Guy__ stuck in the pixelated application and several _Star Trek_ characters including: __Mr.
 Data__ and __Mr.
 Spock__.
 Bob really likes to pretend dress-up in his videos.)
 >__Uncle Bob:__ _Welcome, welcome, to part two of Life, the Universe and Everything, episode 42._
 >
 >__Space General:__  _... you will fearlessly and relentlessly improve your code!
 You will never allow it to degrade!_